Rhubarb And Apple Crumble

 How To Make Rhubarb & Apple Crumble

 The key to making the best homemade crumble is to make the topping first then chill it in the fridge whilst you make the filling.
 This makes it crisper & crunchier once baked!
-I also like to cook the fruit on the stove before assembling & baking the crumble as it lets us thicken & sweeten the filling perfectly.
+I also like to cook the fruit on the stove before assembling & baking the crumble as it lets us thicken and sweeten the filling perfectly.

 1. Crumble Topping

-We make the crumble topping first, to give it plenty of time to chill in the fridge before baking (this makes it crunchier once baked!).
-To make the topping, we add flour, cinnamon, ginger & a pinch of salt into a mixing bowl then rub in cold butter until it resembles breadcrumbs.
-Next, we stir in porridge oats, sugars & flaked almonds then squeeze the mix together with our hands, to form small clumps.
-The mix then gets chilled in the fridge whilst we make the filling.
+Make the crumble topping first, to give it plenty of time to chill in the fridge before baking (this makes it crunchier once baked!).
+To do this, add flour, cinnamon, ginger & a pinch of salt into a mixing bowl then rub in cold butter until it resembles breadcrumbs.

-2. Fruit Prep
+2. Prep The Fruit

 3. Cook The Filling

-To make the filling, we add the apples into a large pan with sugar, butter, vanilla, lemon juice & a pinch of sea salt then cook over a medium heat, until the apples are beginning to soften (this will take around 5 minutes).
-Then we add the rhubarb into the pan & continue cooking until the rhubarb is starting to soften as well.
+To make the filling, add the apples into a large pan with sugar, butter, vanilla, lemon juice & a pinch of sea salt then cook over a medium heat, until the apples are beginning to soften (this will take around 5 minutes).
+Then add the rhubarb into the pan & continue cooking until the rhubarb is starting to soften as well.

 Apples take longer to cook than rhubarb which is why we start cooking them first.